 And it's also called the obstruction of justice.

-And, you know, keep in mind if California lawmakers continue to obstruct federal immigration officials from doing their jobs, then well, at that point, that's going to make the people in California less safe.
+And, you know, keep in mind if California lawmakers continue to obstruct federal immigration officials from doing their jobs, then, well, at that point, that's going to make the people in California less safe.

-But it's an and look, you have a choice.
+And look, you have a choice.

 We either are a nation of laws or we're a nation of chaos.

-And for lawmakers and elected officials to pick and choose and openly defy the laws of the land, uh, then we no longer have order in society.
+And for lawmakers and elected officials to pick and choose and openly defy the laws of the land, then we no longer have order in society.

 800-941 Sean is our toll-free telephone number if you want to be a part of this program.